gmenke54/NBA_Trade_Analyzer/README.md

 <!-- ADD DEPLOYED LINK HERE: -->
 <!-- #### [Deployed on Heroku](grantopoly.surge.sh/) -->

+The Entity Relationship Diagram and Component Hierarchy Diagram I used to develop this application can be found on my **[Trello Board](https://trello.com/b/AJQwrIwD/fbb-trade-analyzer-build)**

 1. Navigate to the "trade" page
 2. Enter Names of the Player(s) that each team is potenially trading